chanzuckerberg/cellxgene/dev_docs/design_principles.md

 1. the tool should be highly **scaleable** and handle *exploration* of millions of cells in the browser at interactive speeds, including interactive crossfiltering and dataframe subsetting
 2. the tool should be **data dense** and give scientists powerful views into data
 3. the tool should be powerfully expressive and **optimized for the `nth` day of use** rather than the first day, in the spirit of enterprise tools, even if that requires training or onboarding
-    - (think: photoshop, a broad array of youtube tutorials, books and trainings)
+    - (think: photoshop, which is supported by a broad array of youtube tutorials, books and trainings)
 4. the tool should **avoid duplicating data** onscreen
     - for example, if we render a categorical label on the left hand side bar, locate further information related to that label in place on the left hand sidebar, rather than rendering that data again.
     - for a concrete example, see the relationship between this solution: https://github.com/chanzuckerberg/cellxgene/pull/827 and this problem: https://github.com/chanzuckerberg/cellxgene/issues/762